-I heard a familiar voice talking with the feiry man Ukadi kept at the gate and drew the expensive golden blinds apart for confirmation.
+I heard a familiar voice talking with the fiery man Ukadi kept at the gate as the security and drew the expensive golden blinds apart for confirmation.
 My father stood there looking disturbed.
-I frowned my face a little in annoyance towards him, for not takingg the necessary action to rescue me before dusk the previous day and for affirming that I be kept in Ukadi’s house all through the weekend.
+I frowned my face a little in annoyance towards him, for not taking the necessary action to rescue me before dusk the previous day, and for affirming that I be kept in Ukadi’s house all throughout the weekend.

 “But father, he forced me here and said he told you I was in his house,” I said as tears rose to my lower eyelid.

 “What happened?” it was a command to speak up fast.